Travellers love Byron Bay. I’ve been around, I’ve collected the data, and I’ve come to a solid conclusion: travellers love bloody Byron Bay.

 Fights do occur, especially around schoolies time when all the school finishers flow into town: even my dad got sucker-punched once… actually more than once.
 Bike thefts are also pretty damn common (that’s some sad childhood memories) and so is petty theft.
 Be smart and protect your shit: a money belt is an awesome way to keep your cash safe.

 Given the party scene, it also helps to be careful with what you ingest.
 Byron Bay originally earned a reputation as a counter-culture hippy haven but times have changed so don’t expect every substance you ingest to be of high purity and only cut with unicorn sparkles.
-If you’re partying hard, do it wisely.

 The last thing, and probably most important, is beach safety.
 People have drowned and many have almost drowned in Byron over the years.
 If you’re not a strong swimmer then DO NOT DO ANYTHING STUPID!